-If you are single, but you are able to co-parent, let your child’s father or mother know what’s going on and see if you both can work out a schedule.
+Single, but you are able to co-parent?
+Let your child’s father know what’s going on and see if you both can work out a schedule.

-If you know another mom who is in the same place you are, take turns watching each other’s children.
+Know another mom who is in the same situation?
+Take turns watching each other’s children.